flutter-ml/google_ml_kit_flutter/README.md

 ### Android

-If you want to reduce the apk size read more about it in issue [#26](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/issues/26).
+To reduce the apk size read more about it in issue [#26](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/issues/26).

 ### iOS